modernweb-dev/rocket/docs/guides/go-live/social-media.md

 Having a nice preview image for social media can be very helpful.
 For that reason Rocket creates those automatically with the title, parent title, section and your logo.

-It will look like this but with your logo
+It will look like this but with your logo:

 <img src="{{ socialMediaImage }}" width="1200" height="630" alt="Social Media Image of this page" style="border: 1px solid #000" />

 There are multiple ways you can modify it.

-Note: If your logo has an `<?xml>` tag it will throw an error as it will be inlined into this svg and nested xml tags are not allowed.
+Note: If your logo has an `<?xml>` tag it will throw an error as it will be inlined into this SVG and nested XML tags are not allowed.

 ## Setting it via Front Matter